On the congruence kernel of isotropic groups over rings: Introduction

-Let $R$ be a commutative ring with 1, and let $G$ be a reductive algebraic group (scheme) over $R$ in the sense of~\cite{SGA}.
-Such a group $G$ is called isotropic, if it contains a proper parabolic subgroup $P$.
-In~\cite{PS} Victor Petrov and the author defined the elementary subgroup $E_P(R)$ with respect to $P$ in the group of points $G(R)$ and showed that if $P$ intersects properly every normal semisimple subgroup of $G$ and the isotropic rank of $G$ over any localization of $R$ is $\ge 2$, then the elementary subgroup $E(R)=E_P(R)$ is independent of $P$ and normal in $G(R)$.
+Let $R$ be a commutative ring with 1, and let $G$ be a reductive group (scheme) over $R$ in the sense of~\cite{SGA3}.
+We say that $G$ has isotropic rank $\ge n$ over $R$, if every semisimple normal $R$-subgroup of $G$ contains a $n$-dimensional split $R$-torus $(\mathbb{G}_{m,R})^n$.
+If the isotropic rank is $\ge 1$, then $G$ contains a pair of opposite parabolic $R$-subgroups $P^\pm$~\cite[Exp.
+XXVI, Prop.
+6.1]{SGA3} which are strictly proper, i.e. intersect properly every semisimple normal $R$-subgroup of $G$.
+Let $E_P(R)$ be the subgroup of $G(R)$ generated by $U_{P^+}(R)$ and $U_{P^-}(R)$, where $U_{P^\pm}$ denotes the unipotent radical of $P^\pm$.
+The main result of~\cite{PS} says that $E_P(R)$ does not depend on a strictly proper parabolic subgroup $P$ if the isotropic rank of $G$ over every localization $R_m$ of $R$ at a maximal ideal $m$ is $\ge 2$.
+Under this assumption, we call $E_P(R)$ the {\it elementary subgroup} of $G(R)$ and denote it simply by $E(R)$.

+For any ideal $I$ of $R$, we denote by $G(R,I)$ the congruence subgroup of $G(R)$ of level $I$, that is, the kernel of the reduction homomorphism $G(R)\to G(R/I)$.
+The congruence topology on $G(R)$ (respectively, on $E(R)$) is the topology whose base of neighbourhoods of the unit consists of all subgroups $G(R,I)$ (respectively, $E(R)\cap G(R,I)$), where $I$ is of finite index in $R$.
+The profinite topology on $G(R)$ and $E(R)$ is defined as in the classical setting.
+In the same way, we denote by $\widehat{\Gamma}$ and $\overline{\Gamma}$ the profinite and congruence completions of $\Gamma=E(R)$ or $G(R)$.

+If the ring $R$ is connected, then the split reductive group $G_K$ has the same root system type $\Phi$ for every $R$-algebra $K$ which is an algebraically closed field~\cite[Exp.
+XXII, Prop.
+2.8]{SGA3}.
+In this case we call $\Phi$ the absolute root system of $G$.